gamblevore/speedie/Documentation/Message.md

 ## Messages
 (aka **Jeebox**)

-This is an overview of how to us the Message class, without going into the details of the [functions and properties of Message](MessageClass.md).
+This is an overview of how to use the Message class, without going into the details of the [functions and properties of Message](MessageClass.md).

 In Speedie, when you parse a string using `string.parse`, you get back a tree.
 A `Message` is a node within a parsed tree.
 The format we are parsing, is called “Jeebox” ([http://jeebox.org]()).